Baboy PHPigs

 • Eating normally but not gaining weight

-Fix: Deworm immediately with ivermectin or albendazole.
+Fix: Deworm immediately with ivermectin (₱25–₱55 per pig) or albendazole (₱15–₱25 per pig).
 Then deworm every 3–4 months going forward.
 Deworm the sow 2 weeks before farrowing to reduce piglet transmission.
+A ₱50 deworming that recovers even 10% of lost growth pays for itself 50 times over.

-See How to deworm pigs in the Philippines for detailed protocols.
+See How to deworm pigs in the Philippines for detailed products, dosing, and schedules.

 Cause #2: Poor Feed Quality or Quantity

-Pigs need to eat approximately 3–4% of their body weight daily in feed.
-A 50 kg pig should eat 1.5–2.0 kg of feed per day.
-If it is eating less — or if the feed lacks protein — growth stalls.
+Pigs need to eat about 3-4% of their body weight daily in feed.
+A 50 kg pig should eat 1.5-2.0 kg per day.
+If it is eating less, or if the feed lacks protein, growth stalls.

 Common feed problems:

 • No protein source.
 Corn and rice bran provide energy but insufficient protein.
-Without copra meal, fish meal, or soybean meal, pigs grow fat slowly instead of building muscle.
+Without copra meal (₱10–₱14/kg in Visayas), fish meal, or soybean meal, pigs grow slowly instead of building muscle.

-Fix: Provide a balanced ration with adequate protein (14–16% for growers).
-See Best feed mix for backyard pigs for a practical formula.
+Fix: Provide a balanced ration with 14–16% protein for growers.
+A home-mixed grower ration in Cebu or Davao costs ₱19–₱22/kg versus ₱26–₱32/kg for commercial pellets.
+See best feed mix for backyard pigs and feed formulation guide for practical formulas.

 Cause #3: Heat Stress